aokhader/BLAIR-MultiModal/README.md

 # 🎉 **Conclusion**

 BLAIR-MM produces **multimodal item embeddings** by combining text (BLAIR) and image (CLIP) signals.
 When integrated into MF, these embeddings significantly outperform classical baselines in next-item recommendation, especially under cold-start conditions.
+Our results demonstrate that visual data is a vital signal in recommendation systems, providing a significant performance boost over traditional text-only or interaction-only baselines.